 Letters typically come from college faculty, academic advisors, employers, or health professionals who supervised or worked with you.
 We strongly recommend, but do not require, at least one letter of recommendation to be from a college professor, who can comment on your academic ability.
-Letters should be sent to Admissions directly from the letter writer and should be on letterhead.
-We will also accept e-mailed letters of recommendation but only if it comes from a professional or college e-mail address.
-Personal references will not be considered.;
+Letters should be sent to Admissions directly from the letter writer.
+Personal references will not be considered.

 Submit Official Transcripts

 Applicants are required to submit official transcripts from every college attended or every college they have received credit from.
 Depending on the program, transcripts may need to be submitted directly through a centralized CAS application while others will require transcripts to be sent directly our Admissions Office.
 Please see the application procedures applicable to the program to which you are applying to ensure you are meeting the requirements.

-Missing information emails will be sent every two weeks to let students know what is needed to complete their application.
-It is the responsibility of the student to ensure they provide the Admissions Office with the necessary materials to complete the application.
+Missing information emails will be sent every two weeks to let applicants know what is needed to complete their application.
+It is the responsibility of the applicant to ensure they provide Student Admissions with the necessary materials to complete the application.

-Once an application is complete, students will receive an email letting them know that their application is complete and will be reviewed by the admissions committee.
+Once an application is complete, applicants will receive an email letting them know that their application is complete and will be reviewed by the admissions committee.
 When the review is complete, applicants will be notified by email as to the status of their application.
-Applicants are reviewed on a rolling basis in the order in which their applications are completed.
+Applicants are reviewed on a rolling basis.

 Invitation to Interview

 Most of our programs require an admissions interview.
 If applicable to the program you have applied to, and if you were selected for an interview, an email will be sent prompting you to schedule an interview date via an online portal.

-Though the interview day looks different depending on the program, each of our applicants will have an opportunity to meet with faculty and explore the campus.
-Often times, applicants also have the opportunity to interact with current students during thier interview.
+Though the interview day looks different depending on the program, each of our applicants will have an opportunity to meet with faculty.